scds/text-analysis-2/ner.md

 ### Stop word removal

-Commonly used words - such as *the*, *of* and *its* in the English language - are typically filtered out from the corpus for the sake of efficiency because they are not likely to be of interest.
+Commonly used words - like *the*, *of* and *its* in the English language - are typically filtered out from the corpus for the sake of efficiency because they are not likely to be of interest.
 With many NLP tools, it is possible to either add stop words that you may wish to ignore in your analysis or omit existing stop words from the list which are, in fact, relevant to your analysis.

 ### Part of speech (PoS or POS) tagging